Get Involved. Sponsor a Street Child.

 - If you need to make payments or pay by credit card, call.

 Trust in Education

-Sponsorship means much more than monetary support..
+Sponsorship means much more than monetary support.
 Through photos and letters carried back and forth (which we translate), you will be able to communicate with one another.
-We have been told over and over again, how important it is that they realize someone cares.
-The fact that someone cares can be the difference between working hard and giving up.
+Knowing that someone cares can be the difference between working hard versus giving up.

 We recognize that nothing remains the same in life.
 Should circumstances dictate that you need to discontinue your sponsorship, we request 60 days notice so that we can find another sponsor to carry on with the support of your child.
 One can build a well or finance an irrigation project then leave, but funding an education is a long-term commitment.
 TIE does everything possible to avoid disrupting the education of sponsored children.